 Crochet forever!
-Show your commitment to crochet by hooking up infinity symbol jewellery for you and your crafty friends.
-Better yet, plan a craft night in, share a link to this free crochet pattern and hook it up together.
-Let’s begin…
+Show your commitment to crochet by hooking up some infinity symbol jewellery for you and your crafty friends.
+Better yet, plan a craft night in, share a link to this infinity symbol jewellery tutorial and hook it up together.
+Make your necklace in your favourite colours or using leftover yarn in your stash.
+It’s a great stash buster project because you need minimal materials – you probably have most of them in your kit already!

 You will need: